 The reason why a thruster must always remain immersed is that any thruster allowed to suck air into the tunnel by being too close to the surface will lose thrust efficiency rapidly and emit a level of noise far greater than if it was fully submerged.

 Another point to bear in mind, is whether your cruising and mooring ground is subject to any kind of swell that might risk your boat pitching up and down to such an extent that the thruster becomes exposed when you need to use it.
 Then you might have to consider installing an externally mounted, or fully retractable thruster, both of which can be positioned deeper than is possible for a standard tunnel installation.

 Regarding thruster power, any compromises you might be forced to make will have an immediate bearing on performance, so the general advice is always to play safe by specifying the most potent motor with the broadest diameter tunnel you possibly can.
 Second to the physical characteristics of your boat, will be a general feel for the prevailing weather conditions that affect your area, along with an accurate assessment of the maximum strength of tide.

 The general advice is to choose a thruster that can push the bow or stern against a minimum of 17.5 knots wind speed.
 To give you an idea of what that means, a powerful thruster would be able to operate in winds of 22 – 25 knots.
 The difference between the two comparisons may not appear very wide, but those two installations will give you a very different user experience.

 Ask yourself the question, "What kind of boater am I?"
-Do you positively relish challenging conditions come what may, or when the barometer needle starts to fall and skies above start turning grey, do you generally prefer to stay put in a marina?
+Do you like the idea of challenging conditions, or do you generally prefer to stay put in a marina when the barometer needle starts to fall and skies above start turning grey?